KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-OneCallWeather by KristjanESPERANTO](https://github.com/KristjanESPERANTO/MMM-OneCallWeather)

+1. Recommendation: Found `"eslint-plugin-json"` in file `package.json`: Replace it by `eslint-plugin-jsonc`.
-1. Recommendation: Replace eslintrc by new flat config.
+2. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-OneTouchReveal by Canonip](https://github.com/Canonip/MMM-OneTouchReveal)